cityjson/specs/docs/specs.rst

 Geometry Object having a material
 *********************************

-To store the material, a Geometry Object may have a member with value "material", whose value is an is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+To store the material, a Geometry Object may have a member with value ``"material"``, whose value is an is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
-Each integer refers to the position (0-based) in the "materials" member of the "appearance" member of the CityJSON object.
+Each integer refers to the position (0-based) in the ``"materials"`` member of the ``"appearance"`` member of the CityJSON object.

 In the following, the 6 surfaces representing a building get different materials, the roof and ground surfaces get the first material listed in the appearance, and the others get the second.